 The good news about monetizing your YouTube channel is that your earning potential is not determined solely by the number of subscribers and views you have.
 It’s far more important to have an engaged audience in a targeted niche.

 Just like making money with blogging, you can earn revenue even with a small YouTube channel by creating multiple revenue streams.
-Finding the right audience and targeting them with the type of content can skyrocket your earning potential.
+Finding the right audience and targeting them with the right type of content can skyrocket your earning potential.

 1. Make Money From Ads as a YouTube Partner